How to interpret your cholesterol test results

 Normal TG levels fall below 150 mg/dL.
 But it’s important to point out that TGs exist on a completely different scale as compared to HDL and LDL.
 The lowest TG reading I’ve ever seen (in a patient on no medications) is 27 mg/dL.
 The highest?
 Over 3000 mg/dL.
 So TGs have a very broad range and that’s important to keep in mind when we look at cholesterol profiles over time.
 A 30-point swing in LDL would be considered a big deal.
 For TG’s, 30 points would be considered inconsequential.

 If your last cholesterol test didn't turn out perfect, don't panic!
 There are medications that can help.
-But in upcoming blogs, I’ll be covering what you can do yourself to help improve each of your cholesterol numbers without just relying on drugs.
+Here's a blog that explains what you can do to help improve each of your cholesterol numbers without just relying on drugs.

 Get heart health tips and articles like this, delivered right to your email.